 Today, I wondered if my life needs to be more eventful to feed my creative endeavors.
 Daily drives to the city, idling in traffic, my son’s language flourishing — these things I know.
 Five yoga classes a week, burning the candles at both ends, another call to action, another copy, another condolence.
 Just feeling spectacularly average in this peripatetic life.

 I played a Bright Eyes record today.
-Connor sang of pain like a big red rubber ball.
+Conor sang of pain like a big red rubber ball.
 Like receiving a call from Mom on the home’s landline, telling you she’s working double.
 Dad’s still stuck in Burbank and the only light turned on in the house is the second-floor hallway.
 Leftovers again.
 You are home, but you’re homesick.
 Afraid of school the next day, wondering how to blend in as a tomboy, standing in a straight line with the pretty girls.
 My hair, black, tied in a ponytail; theirs long, blond and flowy.
 It’s all subconscious now, these things never leave you.
 It hardly stings anymore, but you recall the sensation.

 In ways, life is slowing down, and these erstwhile events and people are catching up.
 Yet why is life moving faster than it ever did?
 It’s so easy for me to leave people.
 It’s even easier to recoil.